Insomnia, restless leg syndrome, depression…there’s so much to learn in today’s article.

 The main treatment for RLS is dopaminergic agents along with sleep medications.

-These drugs have been prescribed since the 1980s and although they offer some relief, they also come with side effects, such as headaches, drowsiness, and hallucinations.
+These drugs have been prescribed since the 1980s.
+Although they offer some relief, they also come with side effects, such as headaches, drowsiness, and hallucinations.

 - folic acid (400 mcg)